NeoLegends/website/content/projects/open-mobility-platform.md

   - "project"
 ---

 The goal is to create a tool to ease public transport companies the creation of technical specifications.
-It contains an XSD editor for creating the actual specification XSD, rich-text editors for writing the verbal documentation and generates a .docx or .pdf file.
+It contains an XSD editor for creating the actual specification XSD and rich-text editors for writing the verbal documentation.
+It outputs a .docx or .pdf report file.

 I am responsible for the web app and the nodejs application server.
 The web app is written in TypeScript, using React.js and material-ui for the UI components.
 One aspect was allowing for real-time collaboration in all aspects of the application, which was archived using [yjs](https://github.com/y-js/yjs).